keenlabs/Keen-Docs/source/data_analysis/extractions.rst

 * Extractions are done by :ref:`Event Collection<event-collections>`.
 If you want to extract 100% of your data from Keen, you'll need to run the extraction for each Event Collection.

-You can also programmatically request extractions via the :ref:`extraction-resource` or via :doc:`saved_insights` in our API.
+You can also programmatically request extractions via the :ref:`extraction-resource` or via :doc:`saved_queries` in our API.
 The Data Extraction APIs can be used to, for example, set up a nightly job that will have the data you need ready and waiting in your inbox in the morning.

 Performing a Data Extraction to File is done via an HTTP GET request that follows this pattern: